VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 **Proclaiming**

-> I don't own the UIDesign, Half of them are the free Illustrations Vectors on the internet.
+> I don't own the UIDesign, some of them are the free Illustrations Vectors on the internet.

 > It's just learning project.
 Therefore, if the **owner** does not happy with your own pictures in this project.